itsneruta/itsneruta/README.md

 I'm Neruta, an IT student and part-time developer based in Norway.

 I work with a mixture of both software and game development!
-Currently employed in the industry, and continuing as a full-time intern next year.
+Currently employed in the industry.

 This is my main profile where I share projects, experiments, and things I’m building!